Pathways To Recovery, chapter 8, 'Recoveryplan'

 Recovery is a process, and it takes time.
 Celebrate your small successes along the way and give yourself credit for the progress you've made.

-There are many ways to make choices and prioritise our goals.
-We can choose goals that seem most interesting to us, that align with our values and norms, or that tap into our passions.
-Alternatively, we can choose goals that play to our strengths or bring us closer to our vision.
-We can also consider goals that are easy to achieve or that simply feel good at the moment.
+There are many ways to make choices and prioritize your goals.
+You might choose goals that seem most interesting to you, that align with your values and norms, or that tap into your passions.
+Alternatively, you can choose goals that play to your strengths or bring you closer to your vision.
+You may also consider goals that are easy to achieve or that simply feel good in the moment.

-If we are not used to evaluating our options, choosing a goal can be a challenge.
-We may feel that we can't trust our own judgement.
-However, with practice we can learn to list our options and make a decision.
-It's helpful to consider our goals with our head, heart and gut.
+If you are not used to evaluating your options, choosing a goal can feel like a challenge.
+You may even feel that you can’t trust your own judgment.
+However, with practice, you can learn to list your options and make a decision.
+It’s helpful to consider your goals with your head, heart, and gut.

-It's generally easier to make progress towards our goals if we take small, steady steps.
-By breaking down our goals into smaller, more manageable steps, we can build our own road to recovery.
-We can take one step at a time and move on to the next when we feel ready.
+It’s generally easier to make progress toward your goals if you take small, steady steps.
+By breaking down your goals into smaller, more manageable steps, you can build your own road to recovery.
+You can take one step at a time and move on to the next when you feel ready.

-Sometimes, however, we may need to make drastic changes to achieve our goals.
+Sometimes, however, you may need to make drastic changes to achieve your goals.
 This can be difficult, but in certain situations it may be necessary.
-For example, if we are in an abusive situation, we may need to remove ourselves from that environment immediately.
-Or if we have a goal related to our career, we may need to address an addiction to drugs or alcohol in order to achieve that goal.
+For example, if you are in an abusive situation, you may need to remove yourself from that environment immediately.
+Or if you have a goal related to your career, you may need to address an addiction to drugs or alcohol in order to achieve that goal.

 Stable weeks with hardly any changes.